Ristar: Localization

 A number of small changes were made in localizing the version released for English-speaking countries.
 The story was altered slightly; in the Japanese version, a star mother, Oruto, summons Ristar's help, where in the international version, Oruto is omitted completely, and Ristar's father, a "legendary hero", is referenced instead.

 The boss of the ice themed level, Itamor, was changed from a large cat robot to an ice monster type robot.
 In the game, Ristar must grab hot dishes of food, and throw it in Itamor's mouth.
 In Japan, it was considered clever to use "hot food" to defeat a cat, due to a Japanese cultural reference regarding a "cat-tongue" not liking hot food.
 In English-speaking regions, that reference is non-existent, so it was changed to a "cold ice monster" being defeated by being melted by "hot food".

 The rest of the changes were very minor edits in effort to appeal to western audiences, such as minor graphical changes to make Ristar and other character's faces look more serious, renaming levels to names more descriptive of their looks, and adding a few non-interactive scenes to show more continuity in the game, such as a skiing sequence before the snow themed level, or putting on anti-gravity shoes to explain why Ristar is floating in a particular level.

 Reception

-In 1994, Sega was originally pitching Ristar to be the successor of Sonic the Hedgehog.
-However, the game never received massive exposure or sales, mainly due to being released just three months prior to the Sega Saturn, Sega's successor to the Genesis, overshadowing it.
+Ristar received a 20.8/30 score in a poll conducted by Mega Drive Fan and a 8.3076/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 63 spot.
+The game received generally favorable reception from critics, holding a rating of 89.33% based on six reviews according to review aggregator GameRankings.